ASCTE-CYBER/resume-templates/README.md

 ---

-### 4. Customize Your Resume
+### 4. Create a Branch and Customize Your Resume
-- Open `index.html` in **VS Code** (or the GitHub web editor).
+Instead of editing `main` directly, you’ll practice **branching + pull requests**.

+1. In your repo, create a **new branch** (name it `resume-edit` or something similar).
+2. Switch to that branch.
-- Replace the placeholder info with **your details**:
+3. Open `index.html` and replace the placeholder info with **your details**:
    - Name + title
    - Contact info (email, GitHub, LinkedIn, phone)
    - Education & graduation year
    - Skills (Python, Linux, CyberPatriot, Robotics, etc.)
    - Projects, clubs, and awards
-- Optional: Add your profile picture (replace the placeholder image).
+   - (Optional) Add your profile picture
+4. Commit your changes on this branch.
+5. Push your branch to GitHub.
+6. Open a **Pull Request (PR)** from your branch → `main`.
+7. Merge your PR once you’ve reviewed your changes.

-💡 Pro Tip: Make small commits often as you edit.
+💡 Pro Tip: Small commits are better — commit after each section you edit.

----

 ### 5. Publish With GitHub Pages
 1. Go to **Settings → Pages** in your repo.